rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 =======================

 **Fast FXAA** - Fullscreen approximate anti-aliasing.
 Fixes jagged edges.

 **Intelligent Sharpen** - Sharpens details but not straight edges (avoiding artefacts).
 It works with FXAA and depth of field instead of fighting them.
 It darkens pixels more than it brightens them; this looks more realistic.

 **Depth of field (DOF) (requires depth buffer)** - Softens distant objects subtly, as if slightly out of focus.

 **Fast Ambient Occlusion (AO) (requires depth buffer)** - Ambient occlusion shades pixels that are surrounded by pixels closer to the camera - concave shapes.
 It's a simple approximation of the of ambient light reaching each area (i.e. light just bouncing around the world, not direct light.)

+**Detect menus & videos (requires depth buffer)** - Skip all processing if depth value is 0 or 1 (per pixel).
+Full-screen videos and 2D menus probably do not need anti-aliasing nor sharpenning, and may lose worse with them.
+Only enable if depth buffer always available in gameplay!

 Fine Tuning